PAINTINGS 041 - 050

 I'm not a fan of people warring with one another for any reason.
 I have many opinions based on many facts around the state of our world and how we are often at violent odds with one another.
 Because of the relative complexity of millions of people sharing space together on this planet's surface, I don't pretend that any of my personal opinions add up to much more than a hill of beans, as they say.
 But since this is my painting and my website and I'm making the effort to put it all out there for you the gentle viewer, I will say that despite all the valid reasons for wanting to kill your neighbor, the whole idea of humans killing each other is just stupid.
 And it always has been stupid.
 Not for nothing, but still stupid.
 And since I have gone my whole life without ever physically harming another human, I know that its possible to negotiate anything with anyone without violence if I really want to.
 And yes, I really want to do that.
 Of course there are others that don't want to do that so I won't get to have it my way on this point.
 But this painting, for as heavy (solid wood laminated with Formica) as it is and as random (found chain link fence) as it appears, is simply a very strange and abstract cry for ENOUGH ALREADY.

-No. 042 - The First Baseball Game
+The First Baseball Game

 Acrylic on canvas - 18 in. x 24 in.